moedevs/Vigne/README.md

 vigne:welcomer:text:after | | After a short period of time, the original message gets replaced by this one.
 Example: `Welcome %s!` vigne:canPlayLive | | 1 or 0.
 Whether the music bot can play live streams or not. vigne:weebsh:token | | Token for the weeb.sh service. vigne:weebsh:tokenType | | Type of the weeb.sh token.
-Wither "bearer" or "wolke"
+Either "bearer" or "wolke"

 ## Default commands